lightninglabs/lightning-terminal/README.md

 set by `lnd-mode=remote` config option)](doc/config-lnd-remote.md).

-In addition to those main modes, the individual bundled daemons (Faraday, Loop and Pool) can be toggled to be integrated or remote as well.
+In addition to those main modes, the individual bundled daemons (Faraday, Loop and Pool) can be toggled to be integrated or remote as well, or as disabled.
 This offers a large number of possible configuration combinations, of which not all are fully supported due to technical reasons.

 The following table shows the supported combinations: